jongs/jongs.github.io/_posts/2025-06-18-life-is-precious.md

 So, life is precious, but at times must be expended for safety or honor.
 The value of life can also be in tension with other values.
 Take theft and private property; if someone exercises violence to steal, killing might be the unwarranted result.
 This applies to all values and their relationships.
 Civilization is a set of fairly universal human values that exist in tension with one another.

-To take any of these values as existing independently, outside of the tension and trade-offs of civilization, is to debase such values and undermine the whole of civilization.
+The constant risk to civilization is to take any of these values as existing independently, outside of the tension and trade-offs.
+To do so debases such values and undermines the whole of civilization.

 Back to the value of a human life: To call for honor deaths over every other value, or to value a personal life always and over everything else, is to call, on both accounts, for the debasement of human life, undermining the strength of human civilization.